alvaro-prieto/corne/README.md

 For further information check the file ``keymap.c``.
 Some minor modifications have been made to the QMK code in order to compile this keymap; these changes have been listed in the ``Settings`` section.

 Greetings to [Fauxpark](https://github.com/fauxpark), [Drashna](https://github.com/drashna), [Sigprof](https://github.com/sigprof), [Thomas Baart](https://splitkb.com/) and all the QMK developers and members of its Discord channel.

+If you are going to create or publish a derived keymap, please include a reference to this repository mentioning me as the original author.

 &nbsp;
 &nbsp;